european-modelling-hubs/flu-forecast-hub/target-data/README.md

+# Target Data

-The target-data folder contains the gound truth information about ILI incidence in European countries.
+This `target-data` folder contains the gound truth information about ILI incidence in European countries.